iklam/iklam.github.io/_posts/2017-12-19-lambda-notes-002-method-handle.markdown

 You can see that `invokeExact_MT000_LLL_V` first performs a few checks on its parameters, and then calls [`MethodHandle.invokeBasic`](http://hg.openjdk.java.net/jdk/hs/file/f43576cfb273/src/java.base/share/classes/java/lang/invoke/MethodHandle.java#l544).
-Well, `invokeBasic` is another `@PolymorphicSignature` method, and the call is magically replaced by `DirectMethodHandle$Holder.invokeStatic`, which is also a generated method (see comments [here](http://hg.openjdk.java.net/jdk/hs/file/f43576cfb273/src/java.base/share/classes/java/lang/invoke/DirectMethodHandle.java#l805)).
+Well, `invokeBasic` is another `@PolymorphicSignature` method, and the call is again magically replaced by `DirectMethodHandle$Holder.invokeStatic`, which is also a generated method (see source code comments [here](http://hg.openjdk.java.net/jdk/hs/file/f43576cfb273/src/java.base/share/classes/java/lang/invoke/DirectMethodHandle.java#l805)).

 You can see the contents of `DirectMethodHandle$Holder.invokeStatic` by doing this: